MrDayKwan/GRE-calculator/README.md

 The goal of this project was to create a tool that could replicate the look, feel, and function of the 'classic' calculator to be openly available, such that the calculator could be installed and utilized outside of the GRE, POWERPREP practice exams, or Magoosh mock exams.

-'Features' of this GRE Calculator that match those of the Classic GRE Calculator:
-* The only way to move the GRE Calculator on the view screen is to click and hold the Transfer Display button.
-* Display view of the GRE Calculator only displays 7 digits.
-If a number is evaluated that contains greater than 7 digits, the GRE Calculator will crash and display an output of 0.
-* Digits and mathematical operations input using the user's keyboard do not enter onto the GRE Calculator display, only on-screen clicks of the GRE Calculator app provide input.

 **Note: This tool only supports the Windows platform at the moment.**